dekuNukem/duckyPad/getting_started.md

 * Choose a background color for the RGB backlight.

-* `Activation color` is the color that a key change into when you press it.
-On `Auto` it would be the inverse of background color, you can also choose one yourself.
+* `Activation color` is the color that a key changes into when you press it.
+On `Auto` it would be the inverse of background color.

 * By default unused keys are dimmed, you can override this by unticking the checkbox.